Kouhu Xialiao Wanshan Tonggui Tomb

 口湖下寮萬善同歸塚

-Behind the Wanshan Temple in Xiaoliao, Kouhu Township, there are more than 300 small tombs that contain the ashes of ancestors who perished in a tsunami 161 years ago.
-Locally, they are referred to as the "Wanshan Tonggui Tombs," and they have been designated as a historical site in Yunlin County.
-Nearby residents say that every time they try to count the exact number of tombs, they can never get the same result; everyone counts differently, which is quite peculiar.
-The Wanshan Temple in Hanziliao, Kouhu Township, and the Wanshan Temple in the Jinhu area hold grand ceremonies every year on the 7th and 8th days of the sixth lunar month to commemorate the ancestors lost in the disaster, and an unusual ritual known as "Water Pulling (Chezang)" has emerged, which is a rare water-related folk ceremony in the country.
+Behind the Wanshan Temple in Xia-liao, Kouhu Township, there are over 300 small tombs, which contain the ashes of ancestors who perished in a tsunami 161 years ago.
+The locals refer to this site as the "Wanshan Tonggui Cemetery," and it has been designated as a historical site in Yunlin County.
+Nearby residents report that every time they attempt to count the correct number of tombs, they can never agree, as each person's count yields different results, which is quite peculiar.
+The Wanshan Temple in Hanziliao, Kouhu Township, and the Jinhu Wanshan Temple in the Jinhu area hold grand ceremonies every year on the 7th and 8th days of the 6th lunar month to commemorate their ancestors who perished back then, and this has led to the development of the "Qian-shui (Che-zang)" ritual, a relatively rare water disaster folk ceremony in the country.

-Address:No. 70-6, Xiayliaozi, Xiakou Village, Kouhu Township, Yunlin County
+Address:No. 70-6, Xialiaozi, Xia-lun Village, Kouhu Township, Yunlin County

 Recommended Hotel Bookings